Local spin foams: Local spin foams

 \section{Local spin foams}

 In this section we analyze the properties of a local spin foam of the form \eqref{Zsigma}, and argue that the requirement of cylindrical consistency can fix the arbitrary normalization of the vertex amplitude.
 At the conceptual level, cylindrical consistency is an important step for the interpretation of a spin foam as a Feynman path-integral over histories of the connection $A_\mu(\vec x,t)$.
-The type of consistencies we discuss in this section are 'canonical', in the following sense; they are a sort of time-evolution of the well-known cylindrical consistency for LQG operators (e.g. the volume operator \cite{Thiemann:2007zz}): link reversal, link splitting and link erasing are lifted to the spin foam framework. \begin{enumerate} \item \emph{Locality.} As we already mentioned, the spin foam partition function \eqref{Zsigma} is local.
+The type of consistencies we discuss in this section are 'canonical', in the following sense; they are a sort of time-evolution of the well-known cylindrical consistency for LQG operators (e.g. the volume operator \cite{Thiemann:2007zz}): link reversal, link splitting and link erasing are lifted to the spin foam framework.

+In the following we shall omit the decoration of the integrals with the corresponding group.
+In general, the lower case variables $h$ and $g$ are $SU(2)$ holonomies, whereas the upper case variables $G$ are in the full 4-dimensianal gauge group $Spin(4)$ or $SL(2,\mbb C)$ depending on the space-time signature. \begin{enumerate} \item \emph{Locality.} As we already mentioned, the spin foam partition function \eqref{Zsigma} is local.
 Actually, formula \eqref{Zsigma} defines a notion of locality.
 The standard locality in terms of colorings of the 2-complex is recovered using the Peter-Weyl decomposition:

 Here the spins $j_f$ label the spin foam faces.
 Notice that the face amplitude is the dimension of the $SU(2)$ representation $d_j=2j+1$, for any spin foam model of the form \eqref{Zsigma}.

 The edge and vertex amplitudes $A_e$ , $A_v$ are local: $A_e$ depends only on the intertwiner labeling the edge and the spins of the faces meeting at the edge, $A_v$ depends only on the the quantum numbers of edges and faces meeting at the vertex.
 Finally, the edge amplitude can be absorbed in a redefinition of the vertex amplitude.
 As a consequence, possible normalization ambiguities are absorbed in the vertex amplitude. \item \emph{Composition property (face cutting).} The spin foam amplitude $W_{\sigma}(h_{vf})$ satisfies a composition property under face cutting, emphasized in \cite{Bianchi:2010fj}.
 Suppose we cut the 2-complex in two pieces $\sigma_1$ and $\sigma_2$ (the cut is realized by intersecting with a 3-surface), in such a way that each face which has been cut turns into two external faces of $\sigma_1$ and $\sigma_2$ respectively.
 We have